GreatCowBASIC/Help/output/md/measuring_a_pulse_width.md

     'MAIN PROGRAM LOOP
     DO
-      PULSE_IN    'Call the Macro to get positive pulse width.
+      PULSE_IN    'Call the Macro to get positive pulse width.          ' <<< invoking a macro so the timing-critical code runs inline
       Locate 0,0
       PRINT Pulse_Width
       PRINT "    "